nitlang/nit/share/man/nitunit.md

 TestSuites are Nit modules that define a set of TestCases.

-A test suite is a module that uses the annotation `is test_suite`.
+A test suite is a module that uses the annotation `is test`.

 It is common that a test suite focuses on testing a single module.
-In this case, the name of the test_suite is often `test_foo.nit` where `foo.nit` is the tested module.
+In this case, the name of the test suite is often `test_foo.nit` where `foo.nit` is the tested module.

 The structure of a test suite is the following:

 ~~~~
 # test suite for module `foo`
-module test_foo is test_suite
+module test_foo is test

-import test_suite
 import foo # can be intrude to test private things

 class TestFoo
-	super TestSuite
+    test

     # test case for `foo::Foo::baz`
-    fun test_baz do
+    fun baz is test do
         var subject = new Foo
         assert subject.baz(1, 2) == 3
     end